Who doesn’t love animals...?

 How and where can you spot one?
 Stubfoot toads are small and brightly-coloured.
 They are endemic to Ecuador and live in slow-moving streams and damp forests in tropical parts of the country.
 Fancy attempting to locate one?
 Head down to the forests surrounding Cuenca in the country’s southwest.

 Which gap year program should you choose?
-5 Weeks in Ecuador: Lowland Jungle + Andes + Galapagos
+4 weeks in Ecuador

 What is it?
 The Angel shark is a type of marine fish that lives in the Pacific Ocean along the coast of Costa Rica, as well as Alaska, California, Mexico and Chile.
 The number of angel sharks dropped significantly in the last couple of decades, due to commercial and recreational fishing, and they are now at risk of becoming endangered.